Caveats of using STIPS for Roman

 Instrumental Effects and Output Images

-STIPS creates Level 2 (L2) data products to produce fast simulations of the Roman Wide Field Instrument (WFI) outputs.
-Generating Level 1 (L1) data products, as required for a full forward-modeled simulation, would slow down the computation significantly and it is out of scope for STIPS .
-A forthcoming Roman Science Operation Center (SOC) simulation tool, Roman I-Sim (see Github for more information), is intended to create full forward-modeled simulations, including Level 1 (L1) data products.
+STIPS directly creates the equivalent of Roman Level 2 (L2) data products in order to allow for fast simulations of the Roman Wide Field Instrument (WFI) outputs.
+Generating Level 1 (L1) data products, as required for a full forward-modeled simulation, would slow down the computation significantly.
+This capability is out of scope for STIPS , but the user is referred to Roman I-Sim for such simulations (including Level 1 (L1) data products).

 Bright Sources

-The point spread function (PSF) model radius in STIPS is forced to be 22 WFI pixels, meaning that the PSF is not modelled beyond this radius limit (note that the PSF is sampled at four times the resolution of the detector).
+The point spread function (PSF) model radius in STIPS is forced to be 22 WFI pixels, meaning that the PSF is not modeled beyond this radius limit (note that the PSF is sampled at four times the resolution of the detector).
 Brighter sources may have long diffraction spikes that place significant signal beyond the default radius.
-Users requiring simulations beyond the default limit may use two keywords: Input Parameter psf_bright_limit or Input Parameter psf_xbright_limit (i.e., extra-bright limit) to indicate magnitude thresholds for simulating the PSF to larger PSF radii (44 WFI pixels and 88 WFI pixels, respectively).
-A summary of the PSF radius specifications is given in Table 1.
-An image cut out from the M13 star cluster simulation shown in the STIPS landing page article is displayed in Figure 1; this simulation required use of the three PSF radii available in STIPS
+Users requiring simulations beyond the default limit may use two keywords: psf_bright_limit or psf_xbright_limit (i.e., extra-bright limit) to indicate magnitude thresholds for simulating the PSF to larger PSF radii (44 WFI pixels and 88 WFI pixels, respectively).
+A summary of the PSF radius specifications is given in Table of STIPS PSF Radius.
+An image cut out from the M13 star cluster simulation shown in the STIPS landing page article is displayed in Figure of M13 Cut Out Example; this simulation required use of the three PSF radii available in STIPS .

-Because the point source flux is computed for every pixel, the computation for bright targets will take about four times as long as standard sources, and the extra-bright sources will take about 16 times as long.
+The computation for bright targets will take about four times as long as standard sources because the point source flux is computed for every pixel, and the extra-bright sources will take about 16 times as long.
 Given the long computation times, users are cautioned to only use these options if a high level of detail is required.

 Issues